amritamo/amrita_portfolio/README.md

 **Co-founder @ Reazi LLC., Berkeley, CA (_July 2022 - February 2023_)**
 - Collaborated with a 6-member cross-functional team at the Berkeley SkyDeck startup incubator to develop a rental platform connecting college students and landlords.
-- Designed and deployed a RESTful API server using FastAPI and Docker, leveraging SQLAlchemy to define user and listing schemas with PostgreSQL.
+- Designed and deployed a REST API server using FastAPI and Docker, leveraging SQLAlchemy to define user and listing schemas with PostgreSQL.
 - Delivered a product viability pitch deck to VCs, securing early-stage interest.